oicr-gsi/cbioportal_tools/src/README.md

   -v, --verbose         Makes program verbose

 Required Arguments:
-  -i , --study-input-folder
+  -i FOLDER, --study-input-folder FOLDER
                         The input folder can contain compressed: [.tar.gz |
-                        .gz | .zip] or uncompressed format in: [vcf | maf] -s , --study-id       This is the cancer study ID, a unique string.
+                        .gz | .zip] or uncompressed format in: [vcf | maf] -o FOLDER, --study-output-folder FOLDER
+                        The folder you want to export this generated data_samples.txt file to.
+Generally this will be the main folder of the study being generated.
+If left blank this will generate it wherever you run the script from.
+  -s STRING, --study-id STRING
+                        This is the cancer study ID, a unique string.
 Please use the format gene_lab_year. e.g.brca_gsi_2019 or
                         mixed_tgl_2020
-  -o , --study-output-folder
-  						The folder you want to export this generated
-                        data_samples.txt file to.
-Generally this will be the main folder of the study being generated.
-If left blank this will generate it wherever you run the script from.
 ```

 For example: